Louise-X10/WebApp-Hackathon/README.md

     - Message: display result (congrats winner and say if winning due to folds), remind players to start new game, record current round number
     - Username: displayed at top of page
 - Woking on
+  - Move collect token and reset game button
   - BUG: incorrect evaluation of two "None" ranks (rankCards should be empty, highCards should be full)
-  - FIX: Break ties with more than 2 players
+  - NEW: Break ties with more than 2 players
   - NEW: Create login page to enter player number, then redirect to / reveal poker page
 - Online multi-user version with Socket.io
   - Client's ability: